 An annual budget is adopted for the general fund in conformity with the guidelines described above.
-The original fiscal year 2013 approved budget authorized approximately \$13.3 million in appropriations and other amounts to be raised including approximately \$144,000 in amounts carried over from previous fiscal years.
+The original 2014 approved budget authorized \$13.6 million in appropriations and other amounts to be raised, which includes approximately \$144,000 in amounts carried over from previous years.
+During 2014, Town meeting also approved \$700,000 for the Haverhill landfill settlement and other net increases, mainly DPW expenditures, totaling \$214,000